arsalaqasim84-lab/retirement-savings-calculator/DEPLOYMENT.md

 ### For Long-term Project:
 Use the **React version** - better for maintenance, updates, and adding new features.

-## Ad Integration
+## Ad Integration (Future Monetization)

-Both versions include prepared areas for Google AdSense:
+The app includes prepared areas for future monetization:

-1. **Sidebar Placement**: Right side of calculator (desktop)
+- **Between sections placement**: Between chart and year-by-year breakdown
-2. **Below Results**: Below the main calculator results
+- **Below results placement**: Below the main calculator results

-To integrate ads:
+To integrate ads later:
-1. Replace placeholder divs with your ad code
+1. Replace the placeholder divs with your ad code
-2. Adjust styling for your ad dimensions
+2. Adjust styling as needed for your ad dimensions
 3. Test on different screen sizes

+## Google Analytics Integration

+### HTML Version:
+- Set `window.GA4_ENABLED = true` in `index.html`
+- Replace `G-XXXXXXXXXX` with your Measurement ID

+### React Version:
+- Set `GA4_ENABLED = true` in `src/config/analytics.js`
+- Replace `G-XXXXXXXXXX` with your Measurement ID

 ## Customization

 ### Colors:
-Modify CSS variables in the stylesheet:
+Modify the CSS variables in the stylesheet:
 ```css
 :root {
   --primary-blue: #1e40af;